 However, we include them on the list more as a warning to gamers rather than an endorsement.
 These lenses have thick tint, so they might not be perfect for gaming.
 If you’re just getting the glasses to surf the web, you might not notice—but if you want to look at high rendering games and expect the same sharpness and precision as you’d get without wearing gaming glasses, these aren’t the pair for you.
 That’s why they rank last on our list.
 They are a good product with a low price, good review and a free carrying case—however, they’re not the best choice for gamers overall.

 If you’re experiencing eye strain while you game, there’s an immediate solution that won’t cost a lot of money and fixes your problem literally the second you start using them.
-You guessed it: we’re talking about gaming glasses.
+You guessed it: we’re talking about the best gaming glasses.

 The pairs listed here are all great options, but they have different features to consider.
 The Gunnar Optics are expensive, but they have a lot of customization options and even allow you to get the lenses in your RX prescription frames.
 Trust Optics makes a gaming specific pair of gaming glasses for a low price.
 They’re a great brand with a great product.
 J+S Vision makes a low-tint version of gaming glasses to crank up the definition when you’re gaming.
 GAMEKING makes a really good pair of glasses for a low price that’s also specific for gamers.
 GAMMA RAY makes a pair of gaming glasses that are great for daily computer use, but less appropriate for hardcore gamers.